Optimizing loops

 Implementing on ARM Cortex-M3

-trigger any stack overflows; the board I'm using only has 20 Kb of SRAM so I'm reducing
+stack overflows; the board I'm using only has 20 KiB of SRAM so I'm reducing the dimensions to

 naive_gc : 450.658 us